starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 In the Project Navigator (left sidebar), right-click on the Custom Application Resources folder and choose `New File`.
 Select `Header File` as the type and click Next.
 Save the file as `<projectName>-Bridging-Header.h`, again, minding the naming convention.
 Then click Create.

 Because we created our bridging header manually, we also need to update our build settings.
 Select your project name (topmost item in the ProjectNavigator).
 Select your target, then click the `Build Settings` tab (top center).
 Scroll down and find `Swift Compiler - General`.
 Double click the empty space next to `Objective-C Bridging Header` to open a popover.
-Then, from the Project Navigator (left sidebar), drag `MyProject-Bridging-Header.h` into the popover.
+From the Project Navigator (left sidebar), drag `MyProject-Bridging-Header.h` into the popover.
 That will ensure the correct path is set, without any typos.

 - - -